How to Apply?

 - more than seven days after the effective contract date and

-- If the institution provides a notice of dismissal to a student and the date the institution delivers the notice to the student is:
+- Unless the program is provided solely through distance education, if New Image College provides a notice of dismissal to a student and the date the institution delivers the notice to the student is:

 - after 10% but before 30% of the hours of instruction to be provided during the contract term have been provided, the institution may retain up to 50% of the tuition due under the student enrolment contract.